mienaikoe/ziyu/Lore/Anthropology.md

 Cities are connected via train lines which call only to capital cities every Va'ala (~6 hours).
 It takes about 8 va'ama to travel from Heiko to Shaki and back.
 The extra time is saved so that the schedule can fit in with common sleep and eating schedules.

+Lots of people who can afford a Saffa keep them for quick travel in places that the trains can't reach, like in rural areas or traveling outside of the habitable ring.
+Saffas are essentially giant meerkat/fennecs that do well in temperature extremes due to growing closer to the desert.
+Their diets are omnivorous, but leaning toward tough fruits and small bugs found in the steppe.
+In the wild, they generally walk to low areas in the darkness where watering holes lie, or they dig until they hit the water table.

 ## Life